-Beigel Bake – Yes, we’ve ate bagels here.
-A soft bagel in the company of salty and tasty beef, gherkin and English mustard.
+Beigel Bake – Yes, we’ve eaten bagels here.
+A soft bagel in the company of salty and tasty beef, gherkin, and English mustard.
 The bagel and the beef were really yummy but the mustard… I don’t like mustard, I actually think I hate it.
-However, I just didn’t ate it and the rest was good.
-The other people of the group liked it.
+However, I just didn’t eat it and the rest was good.
+The other people in the group liked it.

 Good to know: This place is open 24/7 if you’re hungry for bagels at any time.